zendframework/zf2-documentation/docs/languages/en/modules/zend.validator.identical.rst

 Basic usage
 -----------

-To validate if two values are identical you need to set the origin value as haystack.
-See the following example which validates two strings.
+To validate if two values are identical you need to set the origin value as the token.
+See the following example which validates a string against the given token.

 .. code-block:: php
    :linenos: